 Many people think that ghostwriting is only for celebrity book authors, but ghostwriters are employed in many categories of writing beyond publishing big-name books.

 Magazines, newspapers, and blogs use ghostwriters frequently.
 Ghostwriters write op-ed pieces, listicles, the “About” section of websites, and even short stories that are published in various media.

 If you are a current or aspiring writer, you can become a ghostwriter.
 Ghostwriting can be a way for you to get more writing work, practice and improve your skills, and be a legitimate side hustle or even a full-time career.

 Here are some steps you can take on how to become a ghostwriter.

 Identify your niche

-A good place to start is finding what type of writing you enjoy and focusing on that.
+A good place to start is to find what type of writing you enjoy and focus on that.